RupaChandram/Namaste-React/notes.md

 eg: `import TltleComponent, {HeaderComponent} from "../src/components/header-component/header";`

-* You can rename (namespace) but donn't do it.
+* You can rename (namespace) but don't do it.
 It's a best practice to have same name as exported name.

 eg: `import NewHeader from "../src/components/header-component/header";`